maalos/cebulionware/README.md

 * unpack the zip here using the standard windows zip tool
 * add the version to your installations list in the launcher

-NOTE: b1 version requires java 11 to run, if you run it with java 8 you'll only get errors, so install java 11 (and select the right executable in the installation properties) or wait for the next release, which will require java 8.
+NOTE: b1 and b2 version requires java 11 to run, if you run it with java 8 you'll only get errors, so install java 11 (and select the right executable in the installation properties) or wait for the next release, which will require java 8.

 ## Features
 * HUD